7 Garden Bee Species You Want to See in Your Yard

 Garden bees are tremendously important pollinators of plants, commercial crops, and native vegetation.
-There are over 4,000 native North American bee species, in addition to the European honeybee, and many are in decline.
+There are over 4,000 native North American garden bee species, in addition to the European honeybee, and many are in decline.
 Most native bees are solitary, individually nesting in tunnels rather than forming hives and making honey.
 There are some easy ways you can help these beneficial bees.

 To create a bee-friendly backyard, plant wildflowers, blooming trees and shrubs for a steady supply of nectar and pollen from early spring to fall.
-Fill a birdbath with gravel to give bees a place to drink without drowning, and another filled with mud for nesting material.
+Fill a bird bath with gravel to give bees a place to drink without drowning, and another filled with mud for nesting material.
 Provide fallen logs, tree snags, dead plant stems and open patches of sandy soil for nesting.
 Plus, you can build or buy bee houses made of replaceable nesting tubes.
 Once you’ve got these few basics down and bees are visiting your yard, watch for some of these species: